Geometric Quantum Thermodynamics: Statistical treatment of geometric quantum mechanics

 \subsection{Quantum canonical ensemble: Statistical physics of quantum states}

 The geometric approach to microcanonical ensembles extends straightforwardly to the canonical case, defining the continuous canonical ensemble as:

 where:

-Reference \cite{Brody1998} first proposed the canonical partition function $Q_\beta[h]$ in specific low-dimensional cases.
-A follow-on work \cite{Brody2007} gave a generic representation for arbitrary finite-dimensional Hilbert spaces, but without proof.
-Appendix \ref{app:App}, here, fills this gap, providing a proof and explicit examples of:
+Reference \cite{Brody1998} first proposed the general form of the canonical partition function $Q_\beta[h]$, working it out explicitly in several low-dimensional cases.
+Follow-on work provided an exact formula valid for arbitrary finite-dimensional Hilbert spaces \cite{Brody2007}.
+Appendix \ref{app:App} provides an alternative proof and explicit examples of:

 This is in full agreement with Ref. \cite{Brody2007}'s Eq.
 (6).

-Figure \ref{fig:Comparison} plots the standard Gibbs ensemble (Right) and its geometric counterpart (Left) for the Hamiltonian $H = \sigma_x + \sigma_y + \sigma_z$ at inverse temperature $\beta = 5$.
+It is important to stress here that such Geometric Canonical Ensemble is genuinely different than the ensemble defining Gibbs' canonical density matrix.
+A visual comparision of the two ensembles, with a simple hamiltonian $\sigma_x+\sigma_y+\sigma_z$ and inverse temperature $\beta=5$ is given in Figure \ref{fig:Comparison}.

-With the ensembles laid out we can now highlight the geometric framework's experimental consequences.
-The next section presents a proposal to discriminate between standard and geometric ensembles.
+With the ensembles laid out we can now see the emergence of geometric quantum thermodynamics, with its fundamental laws.